talwrii/ffmpeg-cookbook/README.md

    duration          <duration>   ..FV....... set video duration (default -0.000001) d                 <duration>   ..FV....... set video duration (default -0.000001) sar               <rational>   ..FV....... set video sample aspect ratio (from 0 to INT_MAX) (default 1/1)
 ```

+## Using short or long flags
+Many of the flags for FFmpeg can long and short versions.
+Using long versions may make is easier to work out what an option is doing from context.
+Using short options can make the option short and reduce unnecessary reading.

+`-filter:a` can be written as `-af` and creates an [audio filter](#audio-filter).
+`-filter:v` can be written as `-vf` and creates a [video filter](#video-filter).

+## Using flags or filters
+Some of the functionality of filters can be implemented instead as command-line flags.
+Using flags can pull complexity out of filters as a form of modularity.
+Converting flags into filters may result in a command that is easier to read for unfamiliar uses and more suitable for search.
+There may be features available for flags which are unavailable for features.

+`-ss` can be used to seek to a particular position to start with so that some material is skipped You can use the [`trim` filter (doc)](https://ffmpeg.org/ffmpeg-filters.html#trim) instead of `-ss` with the [start option (example)](#trim-start).

+`-sseof` is analogus to `-ss` but skips material.
+Again the one can use the
+[`trim` filter (doc)](https://ffmpeg.org/ffmpeg-filters.html#trim) instead of this with the end paramater.

 <a name="reflection"> </a>
 # Getting information about FFmpeg
 FFmpeg has various functions to provide documentation and information about how to run FFmpeg by calling FFmpeg itself.